 The directional radar shall monitor approaching traffic only.
-The radar shall be capable of measuring speeds from 5 to 70 MPH at a distance of up to 1500 feet and shall have a high speed cut off thresh hold.
+The radar shall be capable of measuring speeds from 5 to 70 MPH at up to 1500 feet and shall have a high speed cut off threshold.
 Speed data shall be recorded and stored on the sign and must be made available to the Authority as requested.